NAME

 For each methylation calling output (.tsv) file, perform meth-freq separately (without concatenation the input tsv files manually).
 Then feed those output (.tsv) files to this tool, to obtain the final methylation frequency file.

 Output file to write the methylation frequencies in tsv format.
-Write to stdout if not specified.
+Write to stdout if not specified.-h

 Print the version number to the standard out.